Perinatal bereavement: Measurement

-Factors Influencing Severity
+Factors influencing severity

 The Perinatal Grief Scale (PGS) has been instrumental in helping researchers identify key factors associated with perinatal grief reactions.
 A scoping review identified four primary factors commonly examined for their influence on grief responses: (1) sociodemographic characteristics, (2) support systems, (3) reproductive history, and (4) mental health status.

 Among these factors, support consistently emerged as the strongest predictor of lower grief scores.
 Higher levels of marital satisfaction, social support, participation in professional support groups, and religiosity were all associated with reduced grief as measured by PGS scores.

 Conversely, mental health status was the factor most consistently associated with higher grief scores.
 Individuals with pre-existing mental health issues were more likely to report elevated levels of grief following a perinatal loss.

 The influence of other factors, including sociodemographics and reproductive history, yielded mixed or conflicting results.
 The lack of consensus among researchers can be attributed to variations in study designs, sample populations, and the diverse measures used to evaluate grief.